 - This is practically mandatory for the aspiring Vampire Hunter in Vampire: The Masquerade and Vampire: The Requiem.
 In both games, vampires are fully dead animated corpses, which means they don't actually NEED things like their kidneys or liver, and they don't bleed out... which means bullets more or less just go right through them, and only deal Bashing damage because they're not actually doing that much damage to the vampire's essential parts... and vampires have a Healing Factor to boot.
 (That said, a headshot will do the trick just fine, they need their brain.)
 Whereas bladed weapons, like a sword, actually cut and sever flesh and tendons and tend to be more hindering, doing Lethal damage.
 (That, and severed limbs are much harder for a vampire to heal then a simple gash.)

-- And despite the fact that there are rare, futuristic and powerful laser and plasma weapons, often the best weapons at your disposal are still a good old-fashioned revolver, hunting rifle or assault rifle, for which you will find plenty of ammo lying around.
+- Despite the fact that there are rare, futuristic and powerful laser and plasma weapons, often the best weapons around are still a good old-fashioned revolver, hunting rifle or assault rifle, which have plenty of ammo lying around.

-- Furthermore, you also have to retrieve the transmitter dish from a literal museum-piece spacecraft to restore Galaxy News Radio's broadcast range.
+- At one point the transmitter dish from a literal museum-piece spacecraft has to be used to restore Galaxy News Radio's broadcast range.

-- The T-51b Power Armor in Fort Constantine, which you help Mr. Crowley gain access to in the quest "Shoot 'Em in the Head".
+- The T-51b Power Armor in Fort Constantine, which the player helps Mr. Crowley gain access to in the quest "Shoot 'Em in the Head".

-- The Left 4 Dead 2 survivors escape Savannah, Georgia in a borrowed 1970's racecar on display at the mall.
+- In Left 4 Dead 2, the survivors escape Savannah, Georgia in a borrowed 1970's racecar on display at the mall.
 Old or not, that moving chunk of metal runs and smashes undead heads just as good.

 - In Ultima VII, you return to Britannia so long after the events of the prior game that all of the loot from your Bag of Spilling has ended up in a museum, and nobody will believe you're the Avatar.